 Notice in the picture above, and in the one below, how the excess fat begins on the outer part of the chest and continues around toward the back.

 The Boston Gynecomastia Specialists is the premier Greater Boston Gynecomastia Center of excellence.
 We prioritize delivering exceptional care from your initial consultation to your recovery and beyond.
 We deeply value the trust you place in us and are committed to upholding the highest standards of patient care.
 Our team, led by Dr. Edwin Ishoo, a board-certified surgeon specializing in gynecomastia treatment, is devoted to achieving optimal surgical results for each individual.
 Recognizing that every person is unique, we personalize our approach to meet your specific needs.
-Whether you have questions or are ready to schedule your personalized in-person consultation, please don’t hesitate to contact the Boston Gynecomastia Specialists today.
+Whether you have questions or are ready to schedule your personalized in-person consultation, please don’t hesitate to contact the Boston Gynecomastia Specialists, the premier Gynecomastia Center of Boston, today.
 We’re here to support you every step of the way!

 Boston Gynecomastia Specialists